misto/website/gitpod/docs/self-hosted/latest/disaster-recovery.md

 ### Pilot Light (Medium RTO)

-With this strategy, you keep a secondary Kubernetes cluster running that is identical to the one used in production - but in a separate AZ and scaled down to the minimum set of nods.
+With this strategy, you keep a secondary Kubernetes cluster running that is identical to the one used in production - but in a separate data center and scaled down to the minimum set of nods.
 In case of a recovery, this means that you do not need to first spin up a cluster - but can use the one already running to install Gitpod onto (using the same external dependencies and thus data as your production cluster) and then shift traffic to.
 This can significantly reduce your time to recovery and is beneficial if you are aiming for a low RTO.
 However, this comes with the cost of running an additional cluster.

 ### Warm Standby (Lowest RTO)